jdakka/JANUS/README.md

 # JANUS
-analysis of river ice movement (polar hackathon '17) -- building a scalable pipeline that computes the velocity displacement of images collected by JANUS
+analysis of river ice movement (polar hackathon '17) -- building a scalable pipeline that computes the velocity displacement of images collected by planet.org API

 ## Configuration of Jupyter Notebook with GCP